 We have presented an evaluation of the use of dynamic transparency for managing occlusion of important target objects in 3D visualization applications.
 In the absence of real-time algorithms for dynamic transparency that are suitable for interactive visualization, we have further devised an image-space algorithm and implementation realizing the model.
 The algorithm uses the standard framebuffer as a cumulative alpha buffer, rendering the scene back-to-front and blending in alpha masks of target objects to allow for see-through surfaces.
 Our evaluation consisted of a comparative user study evaluating efficiency and correctness gains from using the technique as opposed to standard 3D navigation controls.
-Our results clearly show that dynamic transparency results in significantly more efficient object discovery.
-Users are also more correct with the technique than without.
+Our results clearly show that dynamic transparency not only results in more efficient object discovery, but also that users are more correct with the technique than without.